Development¶

 Code style¶

-We adhere to PEP8 and enforce proper formatting of source files using
+We adhere to PEP8 and enforce proper formatting of source files using ruff

-black so you should not worry about formatting
+format so you should not worry about

-source code at all, pre-commit
+formatting source code at all, pre-commit

 will take care of it.